It's not true that you can't exercise with arthritis. In fact, it's a very good idea! Here's why

 Regular exercise can make you feel and look fantastic – it will give you more confidence in your body and make you feel good about yourself psychologically and physically.
 And you can definitely still exercise with arthritis.

 Exercise burns calories and helps you lose weight and keep it off.
 It can also increase your strength and suppleness.
-It’s just all-round terrific.
-And you don’t have to be Gareth Bale or Andy Murray to get something out of it.
+It’s just all-round terrific, and you don’t have to be super-sporty to get something out of it.

 But it’s not always easy to exercise with arthritis if you find certain activities difficult and painful.
 It’s really important to find something you enjoy and something that suits your body, so that you can do it regularly.
 Make exercise fun, such as doing an Aquacise class with friends; your body weight will be suspended in the water which means less strain on your joints, and nobody can see if you’re doing it wrong!